When you are looking for the best backpacking sleeping bag for your needs it can be confusing for the beginner. There are lots of details to consider.

 The bag is equipped with zippers that are taped with an anti-snag design made from Acetal Resin, it is also able to withstand extreme temperature conditions.
 The interior is made from a micropolyester liner that is so comfortable you won’t want to get out of it.

 One of the nice features is a interior pocket that zips up keeping your phone, wallet or other valuables safe and dry.
-The shell is a made from a patented “ripstop” shell that is incredibly durable and water resistant and able to take almost any abuse you can throw at it.
+The shell is a made from a patented “ripstop” shell that is extremely tear and water resistant that can handle the abuse it will likely see on the trail.

 - Size 87” x 34” x 22”